Kansas Jayhawks football

 While Kansas has yet to have a Heisman Trophy winner, they have had one Heisman finalist and 2 other players receive votes.
 John Hadl, Bobby Douglass, and David Jaynes all received votes, Jaynes being the only finalist.
 Other notable former Kansas players include Pro Football Hall of Famers Gale Sayers, John Riggins, and Mike McCormack, as well as All-Americans Nolan Cromwell, Dana Stubblefield, Aqib Talib, and Anthony Collins.
-Additionally, two members of the Naismith Memorial Basketball Hall of Fame have been associated with Kansas Football: Phog Allen, who coached football at Kansas for a season in 1920, and Ralph Miller, who was a quarterback on the team from 1937–1940.
+Former line coach Mike Getto is the only coach to have gone on to become a head coach in the NFL.
+Additionally, two members of the Naismith Memorial Basketball Hall of Fame have been associated with Kansas Football: Phog Allen, who coached football at Kansas for a season in 1920, and Ralph Miller, who was a quarterback on the team from 1937 to 1940.
 Jim Bausch, who won gold in the decathlon at the 1932 Summer Olympics, was a running back at Kansas and was inducted into the College Football Hall of Fame.

-Kansas has appeared in twelve bowl games, including three trips to the Orange Bowl (1948, 1969, and 2008).
+Kansas has appeared in fourteen bowl games, including three trips to the Orange Bowl (1948, 1969, and 2008).
 Kansas has also won six conference championships, most recently winning one in 1968.
 Kansas played in the first NCAA-contracted nationally televised regular season college football game on September 20, 1952, against TCU.

 Along with Iowa, Missouri, Nebraska, and Washington University in St. Louis, Kansas was a charter member of the Missouri Valley Intercollegiate Athletic Association in 1907, which evolved into the Big Eight Conference.
 The Big Eight was folded into the Big 12 in 1996, and Kansas is the only original member of the MVIAA that is still part of the Big 12.